ravipmishra543/TCS_RIO210_Project_1/README.md

 # Project Overview

-This project was developed during my Summer Internship with TCSion, as part of my MCA degree program.
+This project was developed during my Internship with TCSion, as part of my MCA degree program.
 The objective was to create a comprehensive Python package that automates the detection of various emotions from text paragraphs and predicts the overall emotion.
 This end-to-end solution integrates several components to ensure accurate and efficient emotion classification using advanced AI models.

 ## Acknowledgements